sjkmwifi-beep/sjkmbillingsystem/CUSTOMER-INSTALL-GUIDE.md

 ## STEP 2 — Unzip the system
 1. Unzip the file I sent you (e.g. `SJKMPanel.zip`) into a folder you'll remember, for example `C:\SJKMPanel`.
-2. Open that folder.
-You should see `JeffNetPanel.bat` and some other files.

 ---